wmfadel/insight_orders/README.md

 - App Icon and Splash Screen: A custom app icon and splash screen that reflect the branding of the app, providing a polished and professional introduction when launching the app.
 - CI/CD
     - Github actions to run tests based on a trigger -Commit here-
+- Firebase
+    - Firestore is added to provide a remote source of localization data, that is used to override the default localization data in the app, without having to update the app.

 ## Notes

-- No localization as the data is static in a file there will be no data localization, showing the page in two different languages will not give the best experience.
+- Localization added with support for one language as the data is static in a file there will be no data localization, showing the page in two different languages will not give the best experience.
 - No Custom transition animation in router configuration to keep the native feel.